 But really: Start with your pediatrician, says Yale-trained pediatrician Dr. Douglas C. Curtiss.
 Here's the other advice he has to offer along with that of Dr. Danelle Fisher, chair of pediatrics at Providence Saint John’s Health Center in Santa Monica.

-So when your pediatrician has given the OK, and your baby has reached the safe zone of 6 months of age, what’s next?
-Curtiss says that the most common signs of solid readiness include a child that holds their head up and shows interest in food when parents are eating, opening the mouth when food is brought near.
-Your little guy or gal should also be able to move food to the back of the throat with the tongue — younger, less mature babies tend to thrust the tongue forward, rather than swallow, Dr. Curtiss explains.
+Curtiss says the most common signs of solid readiness include a child holding their head up and showing interest in food when parents are eating — opening the mouth when food is brought near.
+Your little guy or gal should also be able to move food to the back of the throat with their tongue — younger, less mature babies tend to thrust the tongue forward rather than swallow, Curtiss explains.

-Here’s one of the most common old wives’ tales that we urge you not to fall prey to — some parents swear by giving a young baby who does not meet the qualifications for solid foods a rice cereal bottle to fill them up and help them sleep through the night.
-Not only is this a terrible idea because it poses a serious choking hazard for a newborn, but it can destroy a developing digestive tract.
+Here’s one of the most common old wives’ tales that we urge you not fall for.
+Some parents swear by giving a young baby who does not meet the qualifications for solid foods a rice cereal bottle to "fill them up" or "help them sleep through the night."
+This is a terrible idea for two reasons: It poses a serious choking hazard for a newborn and can also destroy a developing digestive tract.

-Curtiss agrees that the order of the foods is really up to the parent.
-“There are no studies that say one order is better than others.
+Curtiss agrees: “There are no studies that say one order is better than others.
 Some parents say that babies should be given vegetables before fruits so that they don't reject the vegetables, but there really are no studies to prove this.”
 In the case of a reaction, Curtiss recommends stopping any new food and trying it again in a few weeks to determine if it was the cause of the symptoms.